-On October 19, 2017, the Company amended its existing \$400.0 million unsecured committed revolving credit facility by extending the maturity of the facility to October 19, 2021 under similar terms and conditions using the same syndicate of Canadian, U.S., and international institutions.
+On October 19, 2017, the Company amended its existing \$400.0 million unsecured committed revolving credit facility by extending the maturity of the facility to October 19, 2021, under similar terms and conditions using the same syndicate of Canadian, U.S., and international institutions.
 This unsecured facility can be drawn in Canadian or U.S. dollars and bears interest payable monthly, based on Banker's Acceptance and Prime rates for Canadian dollar loans and LIBOR for U.S. dollar loans.
-The facility is intended to meet the Company's funding requirements for general purposes, corporate development activities, and to provide appropriate levels of liquidity.
-As at December 31, 2017, the only drawings on the facility were letters of credit of \$6.4 million (2016: \$6.2 million).
+The facility, together with the \$250.0 million facility above, is intended to meet the Company's funding requirements for general purposes, corporate development activities, and to provide appropriate levels of liquidity.
+As at December 31, 2018, the Company had drawn \$216.0 million in U.S. dollars (CDN\$294.8 million) and letters of credit of \$6.3 million (2017: \$6.4 million) on this existing facility.

-The revolving term facility requires the maintenance of certain covenants.
-As at December 31, 2017, the Company was in compliance with all of these covenants.
+The revolving credit facilities require the maintenance of certain covenants.
+As at December 31, 2018, the Company was in compliance with all of these covenants.

-The Company has an additional uncommitted credit facility for issuing up to a maximum of \$120.0 million letters of credit.
-As at December 31, 2017, \$67.8 million of letters of credit had been issued thereon (2016: \$63.4 million).
-These letters of credit have not been collateralized with cash, as further described in Note 4 of the Company's 2017 audited consolidated financial statements.
+The Company has additional uncommitted credit facilities for issuing up to a maximum of \$125.0 million (2017: \$120.0 million) letters of credit.
+As at December 31, 2018, \$72.2 million of letters of credit had been issued thereon (2017: \$67.8 million).
+These letters of credit have not been collateralized with cash.

-The Company's cash balance as at December 31, 2017 is \$203.4 million (2016: \$403.6 million).
-The Company has invested in short-term deposits in Canadian financial institutions with long-term debt ratings of A or higher.
+The Company's cash balance as at December 31, 2018 is \$72.6 million (2017: \$203.4 million).
+The cash is held in deposit accounts at financial institutions with long-term debt ratings of A or higher.

 The Company operates an accounts receivable securitization facility.
 The maximum cash advance available to the Company under this program is \$110.0 million.
-The facility provides cash funding with a proportion of the Company's receivables being sold, and provides the Company with competitively priced financing and further diversifies its funding sources.
-Under the facility, the Company has sold certain accounts receivable, with very limited recourse, to an unconsolidated third-party trust that is funded by an international financial institution with a long-term AA debt rating.
+The facility provides cash funding with a proportion of the Company's receivables being sold and provides the Company with competitively priced financing and further diversifies its funding sources.
+Under the facility, the Company has sold certain accounts receivable, with very limited recourse, to an unconsolidated third-party trust that is funded by an international financial institution with a long-term AA- debt rating.
 The receivables are sold at a discount to face value based on prevailing money market rates.

-As at December 31, 2017, the Company had \$124.9 million (2016: \$116.2 million) of trade accounts receivable serviced under its facilities.
-In return for the sale of its trade receivables, the Company will receive cash of \$96.0 million (2016: \$83.7 million) and notes receivable in the amount of \$28.9 million (2016: \$32.5 million).
+As at December 31, 2018, trade accounts receivable being serviced under this program amounted to \$127.4 million (2017: \$124.9 million).
+In return for the sale of its trade receivables, the Company will receive cash of \$96.9 million (2017: \$96.0 million) and notes receivable of \$30.5 million (2017: \$28.9 million).
+The notes receivable are non-interest bearing and are settled on the settlement dates of the securitized accounts receivable.
 Due to the timing of receipts and disbursements, the Company may, from time to time, also record a receivable or payable related to the securitization facility.
-As at December 31, 2017, the Company recorded a net payable amount of \$14.0 million (2016: \$0.9 million net payable).
-The facility is accounted for as an off-balance sheet transaction in accordance with International Financial Reporting Standards ("IFRS") and will expire in August 2019.
+As at December 31, 2018, the Company recorded a net payable amount of \$32.5 million (2017: \$14.0 million net payable) in accounts payable and accruals.
+The facility is accounted for as an off-balance sheet transaction in accordance with IFRS and will expire in August 2019.

-The Company's securitization and other credit facilities are subject to certain restrictions, including the maintenance of covenants.
-The Company was in compliance with all of the requirements of these facilities during 2017.
+The Company was in compliance with all of the requirements of this facility during 2018.
 If the securitization facility were to be terminated, the Company would recognize the related amounts on the consolidated balance sheet and consider alternative financing if required.